SnowHydrology/linearresBMI/README.md

 ## Installation

 First install the BMI Python bindings using the CSDMS instructions.
-Next, build the model by going to the main level of the `snowBMI` directory and running:
+Next, build the model by going to the main level of the `linearresBMI` directory and running:

 `pip install -e .`